Home

 Genetic Parentage

-Anne Jakrajutatip is a transwoman and the mother of two children conceived with a suurogate German woman using her sperm taken just before her SRS age 39.
+Anne Jakrajutatip is a transwoman and the mother of two children conceived with a surrogate German woman using her sperm taken just before her SRS age 39.

 Many transitioning transwomen now freeze a sample of their sperm before "bottom surgery".
 This can later be used for IVF.
 Pictured are Taylor Vanmalsen, her cis-female partner Sarah, and their baby Valerie.